Why Is Morocco Gold Extra Virgin Olive Oil The Sustainable Choice?

 Conversely, the foods with the largest environmental impacts, such as unprocessed and processed red meat were also associated with the highest risk of disease.
 Minimally processed, health-boosting plant foods and olive oil were found to have a low environmental impact, but so did processed foods high in sugar that are harmful to health, such as sugar-sweetened beverages.

-Where Morocco Gold Extra Virgin Olive Oil Fits In
+Morocco Gold Extra Virgin Olive Oil As Fat Substitute Can Make A Difference

 Morocco Gold is a natural, unfiltered, ultra premium, polyphenol rich extra virgin olive oil.
 It’s exquisite taste and health enhancing qualities are guaranteed by our rigorous testing, provenance and authenticity, and strict adherence to single sourcing, with no blending or mixing.